Rachel Plummer: Captivity among the Comanche

 You are brave to fight.
 Good to fallen enemy.
 You are directed by the Great Spirit.
 Indians do not have pity on a fallen enemy.
 By our law, it is clear.
 It is contrary to our law to show foul play.
 She began with you, and you had a right to kill her.
 Your noble spirit forbade you.
 When Indians fight, the conqueror gives or takes the life of his or her antagonist, and they seldom spare them.

 Plummer found her lot much improved by these encounters, as she was correct that nothing she could have done could have earned her more respect than standing her ground and fighting.
 She noted in her book "they respected bravery more than anything, I learned.
 I wish I had known it sooner."
 She wrote how that affected her quite simply: "After that, I took up for myself, and fared much the better for it."

 Of course, seeing her status amongst the Comanche was changed dramatically thanks to this demonstration of her courage, she was now haunted by the thought that her baby might have survived if she had defended herself, and him, more fiercely.
 What she did not know at this point, was that her captivity was coming to an end.
 Her father's desperate efforts to find her had finally begun to pay off.
 He had located Comancheros who were willing to go and trade for her, and his instructions were to ransom her at any cost.
-The Comanches were camped north of Santa Fe when they were approached by Comancheros who wanted to ransom Rachel in accordance with the instructions of her father.
+The Comanches were camped north of Santa Fe, New Mexico when they were approached by Comancheros who wanted to ransom Rachel in accordance with the instructions of her father.
 She wrote in her book of the agony of believing that the traders had not offered enough to buy her freedom - and her not knowing that in fact, they were simply trying to get the best bargain, because her father had told them to pay any price, no matter how high, to rescue her.
 She was sold to them on June 19, 1837.
 Her rescue had been arranged by Colonel and Mrs. William Donaho, acting for the Parker family, and to whom she was delivered in Santa Fe after a journey of 17 days.
 Two weeks after her arrival, the Donahos, fearing trouble as the native population of Santa Fe was in virtual rebellion, fled some 800 mi to Independence, Missouri, with Rachel with them.
 Three months later, Rachel's brother-in-law, Lorenzo D. Nixon, escorted her back to Texas, since her father was still out in the Comancheria searching for her.
-She was reunited with her husband on February 19, 1838, nearly two years after the Fort Parker Massacre.
+She was reunited with her husband on February 19, 1838, nearly two years after the Fort Parker massacre.
 She was gaunt to the point of near starvation, covered with scars and sores, and in very poor health.